The 20 most-popular dividend shares among UK fund managers

 Delve into the dividend

-There’s plenty of high yields among the top 20.
+There are plenty of high yields among the top 20.
 With all higher yields, investors need to be careful that they are not taking too much jam today at the expense of jam tomorrow.
 Lower yields may offer higher dividend growth over the long term.

 In addition, as share prices and yields have an inverse relationship, a high yield is often a sign that a stock, for whatever reason, is out of favour.
 It is therefore crucial to do some digging to check whether the yield on offer is sustainable, including looking at its dividend cover.

 As a rule of thumb, a low dividend cover ratio – around one times or lower – suggests dividends are vulnerable, as the company is using most, if not all, its profits to fund the dividend.
-A figure of two or more is viewed as comfortable because it is a sign the business is not over-distributing.
+A figure of two or more is viewed as comfortable because it’s a sign the business is not over-distributing.

-Those firms that do hand back more cash than they can afford risk damaging their longer-term growth prospects through lack of investment in the business.
+Those firms that do hand back more cash than they can afford, risk damaging their longer-term growth prospects through lack of investment in the business.

 Check the track record for paying dividends